SensibleRails/sensible_rails_starter_template/README.md

   - [line-clamp plugin](https://github.com/tailwindlabs/tailwindcss-line-clamp) - A plugin that provides utilities for visually truncating text after a fixed number of lines.

 ### Development

+#### Testing

+ - [RSpec](https://github.com/rspec/rspec-rails) - rspec-rails brings the RSpec testing framework to Ruby on Rails as a drop-in alternative to its default testing framework, Minitest.
+ - [Fuubar](https://github.com/thekompanee/fuubar) - fuubar is an instafailing RSpec formatter that uses a progress bar instead of a string of letters and dots as feedback.

 #### Linting